tagatac/bagoup/README.md

 1. Right-click in the `bagoup` directory, and click **Paste Item** in the context menu.

+## Export your contacts (optional)
+1. Export your contacts as a vCard file from e.g. the Contacts app or Google Contacts
+1. Copy the file to the `bagoup` directory.

 ## Run bagoup
 `go run main.go db.go`